Eddy08/github-analytics/README.md

 ## Features

-1. Users can see the custom view of their code and contributions.
+1. Users can see the custom view of their code and contributions across all the repositories.
 2. Adjustable Dashboard.
 3. Optional Ad button to support us.
 4. Like Project , dislike or Love the project.
 (Bar visualisation)